What We Do in the Shadows (TV series): Critical response

+All six seasons of What We Do in the Shadows received critical acclaim.
+On the review aggregator website Rotten Tomatoes, the overall series holds a 96% approval rating.
+On Metacritic, which uses a weighted average, the overall series has received a score of 83 out of 100.

+Season 1

-The first season received acclaim from critics.
-On the review aggregator Rotten Tomatoes, the first season has an approval rating of 94%, based on 71 reviews, with an average rating of 7.8/10.
+The first season received positive reviews.
+On Rotten Tomatoes, the first season has an approval rating of 94%, based on 72 reviews, with an average rating of 7.8/10.
 The website's critical consensus reads, "Delightfully absurd and ridiculously fun, What We Do in the Shadows expands on the film's vampiric lore and finds fresh perspective in its charming, off-kilter cast to create a mockumentary series worth sinking your teeth into."
-On Metacritic, it has a weighted average score of 80 out of 100, based on 30 critics, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 80 out of 100, based on 30 critics, indicating "generally favorable" reviews.

+Season 2

-The second season also received critical acclaim.
+The second season also received positive reviews.
 On Rotten Tomatoes, the second season has an approval rating of 98%, based on 44 reviews, with an average rating of 8.3/10.
 The website's critical consensus reads, "Bat!
 What We Do In the Shadows loses no steam in a smashing second season that savvily expands its supernatural horizons while doubling down on the fast flying fun."
-On Metacritic, it has a weighted average score of 79 out of 100, based on 11 critics, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 79 out of 100, based on 11 critics, indicating "generally favorable" reviews.

+Season 3

-The third season also received universal acclaim from critics.
-On Rotten Tomatoes, the third season has an approval rating of 100%, based on 28 reviews, with an average rating of 9/10.
+The third season was also praised.
+On Rotten Tomatoes, it has an approval rating of 100%, based on 28 reviews, with an average rating of 9/10.
 The website's critical consensus reads, "Carried on the wings of its cast's incredible chemistry and the strongest writing of the series so far, What We Do in the Shadows' third season is scary good."
 On Metacritic, the third season has an average score of 96 out of 100, based on 11 critics, indicating "universal acclaim".